bitstadium/HockeySDK-Cordova/README.md

 Display tester feedback UI

+- hockeyapp.versionChcek(sucess:function, error:function):void

+Check for a new vesion and notify the user if a newer version is available

 ## Android tips

 Listen to the `backbutton` event to fix the backbutton on the feedback UI like: